 Does your prospective installation company require a 25% deposit prior to ordering your products?
 Is there a payment due prior to installation?
 Do they offer payment plans?
 Know not only how much you will be responsible for paying but also when those payments are due.

-Establish start and stop times for the project up front.
+Establish the start and stop times for the project upfront.
 Make sure you and your contractor have the same expectations for when the crew will arrive and leave.
 If your neighborhood has any designated quiet hours, be sure that the installation schedule aligns with those as well.

 Work with your installer to designate a debris staging location that will be out of the way and won’t damage your landscaping.
 Establish how the debris will be removed following project completion and ensure that the details of removal costs and responsibilities are spelled out in your contract.

 Ask potential installers for their estimated project completion date.
 Since delays in product shipment, inclement weather, and other factors may cause unavoidable delays also ask for a guaranteed completion date.